German Society for Pneumology

 “Patients with chronic respiratory diseases should continue their treatment as usual.
 This also applies if the treatment plan includes corticosteroids. […].
 If they contract COVID-19 on top of uncontrolled asthma, the situation will be much more critical than if they continue corticosteroid inhalation while taking careful precautions to avoid becoming infected” states Prof. Dr. Wolfgang Kamin in an interview with PARI.

 This makes it all the more important that respiratory patients have a well-managed treatment regimen that they adhere to.
-Adherence can be significantly affected by usage errors, as both a lack of effect and local side effects can lead to patients discontinuing their therapy of their own accord.5 User error is greatly reduced when patients use nebulisers for their therapy, as they only require simple, tidal breathing.
+Adherence can be significantly affected by usage errors, as both a lack of effect and local side effects can lead to patients discontinuing their therapy of their own accord.7 Usage errors are greatly reduced when patients use nebulisers for their therapy, as they only require simple, tidal breathing.

 Furthermore, secretolysis by inhaling hypertonic saline, which is important for many respiratory patients, can only be achieved by using a nebuliser.
 Nebulisation is an important component of the treatment of patients with cystic fibrosis, for instance.
 As Prof. Dr. Rainald Fischer states in an interview with PARI: “Respiratory patients who use a nebuliser should continue to do so.”